 Save time; save gas; save the earth.
 Working from home reduces vehicular carbon emissions, and because communication happens through the Internet, office resources like Post-it notes and printed memos are less used.

-Also, when an individual works from home, they must become more familiar with collaboration applications that allow instant chat and connection to meetings; business applications that include invoicing and business card printing online; and productivity applications like shared calendars.
+Also, when an individual works from home, they must become more familiar with collaboration applications that allow instant chat and connection to meetings.

 Con: roll out of bed

 Along with the benefits, there are some legitimate cons.
 For instance, once you roll out of bed, you’re at the office.
 So, really, the work day never ends.
 Your bed is the only refuge.
 While you may get to watch a movie during your two-hour lunch break, you’ll have to make up for lost time.

 And sometimes, things go wrong (or right) at work.
 Everyone is immediately to report to the conference room to brainstorm, solve the crisis or celebrate … except Paul.
 He telecommutes.
 All of a sudden you’re out of the conversation.

 Con: we need people

 It seems this is one of the driving forces of Mayer’s memo.
 She asked for in-house communication and collaboration, which can’t easily be reached with separation.
 There’s no denying there’s something to say about face-to-face communication.
 The year 2013 offers online video conference systems like Webex, but often a handshake and a smile are the only true things that’ll seal a deal.

 For your employees, depending on the industry, the ability to exchange ideas and share news can’t be duplicated when working alone.
 In your opinion are an instant message and social media enough?

 To get ahead in business today, work isn’t 8 to 5.
 There is nary an industry that shuts down at the end of the day; meaning, the radar should always be on for productivity.
 This is business.
 Do what you foresee to be the best course of action for your particular needs.
 And stick to it.